hulk369/deriv-static-content/README.md

 ## Quick start
 1.  **Fork the project**

-    In order to work on your own version of the Deriv application, please fork the project to your own repo.
+    In order to work on your own version of the ochoasfu application, please fork the project to your own repo.

 2.  **Clone using SSH**

     ```sh
-    git clone git@github.com:your-github-username/deriv-static-content.git
+    git clone git@github.com:your-github-username/ochoasfu-static-content.git
     ```

 3.  **Enter project directory**

     ```sh
-    cd deriv-static-content
+    cd ochoasfu-static-content
     ```

 4.  **Install your dependencies: not necessary, just to test and debugging purpuse**